GauravBh1010tt/DL-text/README.md

 # DL - Text : Pre-preprocessing modules for deep learning.
 This repository provide you with modules for pre-processing the textual data.
-There are many additional functionilities including the implemntation of evaluation metrics such as MAP, MRR, AP@k, etc.
+There are many additional functionilities including the implementation of evaluation metrics such as MAP, MRR, AP@k, etc.

 ### Usage - Prepare the data for training a deep model (DNN, CNN, RNN, LSTM).
 #### 1. The data and labels looks like this: